 If it’s a rented home, you can choose to change the rugs to your own taste in terms of type, fabric, color, and texture.
 Alternatively, a professional carpet cleaning service can help you steam clean the current one for a specific fee per room.
 For an even cheaper cost, you can hire a steam cleaner and do a DIY!

 4. Remove Any Unwanted Critters

-Completely disinfect the home to get rid of roaches, rats, mice, bats, termites and any other critters.
+Completely disinfect the home to get rid of roaches, rats, mice, bats, termites, and any other critters.
 There are a number of ways to chase out pests from your home, including using poison packets, mouse traps, and cats.
 But if you want to go gung-ho, just before you call in a professional moving company, make sure to hire a pest removal company for a full clean-up.
-And don’t forget to schedule for a monthly or quarterly service.
+And don’t forget to schedule a monthly or quarterly service.

 5. Upgrade Needed Electrical Systems